emilk/egui/README.md

 ## State

-Alpha state.
+Egui is in active development.
 It works well for what it does, but it lacks many features and the interfaces are still in flux.
 New releases will have breaking changes.

 ### Features

 * Widgets: label, text button, hyperlink, checkbox, radio button, slider, draggable value, text editing, combo box, color picker
-* Layouts: horizontal, vertical, columns
+* Layouts: horizontal, vertical, columns, automatic wrapping
-* Text input: very basic, multiline, copy/paste
+* Text editing: multiline, copy/paste, undo, emoji supports
 * Windows: move, resize, name, minimize and close.
 Automatically sized and positioned.
 * Regions: resizing, vertical scrolling, collapsing headers (sections)
 * Rendering: Anti-aliased rendering of lines, circles, text and convex polygons.
 * Tooltips on hover
+* More

 ## How it works